Antwerpen-Linkeroever railway station: History

 The oldest station to be constructed at the location was opened on 3 November 1844 as station Vlaams Hoofd.
 After the annexation of the village of Vlaams-Hoofd by Antwerp in the name changed to station Antwerpen-West.
 There was also a ferry connection available to Antwerpen-Waas station on the right bank side of the river Scheldt.
 After the opening of the St.-Annatunnel in 1933, the station was renovated in 1935 and renamed station Antwerpen-Linkeroever.
 This station at the Beatrijslaan was ultimately closed on 1 February 1970, being replaced by a new station located more to the West at the Katwilgweg.
 This second station was finally taken out of service on 3 June 1984 due to low usage.
 Of the newer station, some remnants still remain in the form of two low-lying and derelict platforms located near the present building of the Gazet van Antwerpen.

+The station was reopened on 2 May 2026, for a temporary period until March 2027, to serve as a replacement service during renovation works of the Antwerp pre-metro.